Voting summaries

 Consistently voted for increasing windfall tax on oil and gas companies Show votes

-4 votes for, in 2024.
+3 votes for, 1 absence, between 2024 and 2025.
 Comparable Social Democratic and Labour Party MPs no data available.

 Learn more about our voting records and what they mean.